JohnHoward2500/AI-Agent/README.md

-**IMPORTANT: This project was created to learn about learn about AI and apply the material I have been studying in a practical project.
+**IMPORTANT: This project was created to learn about AI and apply the material I have been studying in a practical project.
 NOT DESIGNED FOR REAL WORLD USE**

 **Title:** Gemini Coding AI Agent